Welcome to the course in Humanitarian Logistics!

 - The humanitarian world needs good logisticians

-- It is an interactive course with lectures and case discussions
+- It is an interactive course with lectures, case discussions, group work and board games

-This was really challenging and fun!
-To drive the case on our own and be responsible for requesting the right information.
+It was really challenging and fun to drive the case on our own and be responsible for requesting the right information.

 It is a very interactive course and many aspects of the supply chain are covered.
-I have knowledge in all these areas for normal condition logistics but it differs a lot for disaster logistics.
+I have knowledge in all these areas for "normal" logistics but it differs a lot for disaster logistics.
 We also got interesting practical insights about working in the field.